unbit/librethinkdb/README.md

 Install
 -------

-simply run make then move the resulting librethinkdb.so to a library directory (like /usr/local/lib) and librethinkdb.h to a header directory (like /usr/local/include)
+simply run make then move the resulting librethinkdb.so to a libraries directory (like /usr/local/lib) and librethinkdb.h to a headers directory (like /usr/local/include)

 Status
 ------

 Error checking is still flaky

+Timeout is still unimplemented

 The protobuf api is exposed, so while waiting for higher level functions you can build your queries using the Query, Term, ... objects